mjackson/unpkg/modules/client/components/About.md

-npmcdn is an [open source](https://github.com/mjackson/npmcdn) project built by me, [Michael Jackson](https://twitter.com/mjackson).
+unpkg is an [open source](https://github.com/mjackson/unpkg) project built by me, [Michael Jackson](https://twitter.com/mjackson).
 I built it because, as an npm package author, it felt tedious for me to use existing, git-based CDNs to make my open source work available via CDN.
 Development was sponsored by my company, [React Training](https://reactjs-training.com).

 <div class="about-logos">
   <div class="about-logo">